 The container might be executed on multiple cores simultaneously.

-If you have configured a number of minimum instances, these instances are also subject to the CPU allocation configuration.
+If you have configured a number of minimum instances, you must use instance-based billing to ensure that CPU is allocated outside of requests.

 You can enable startup CPU boost to temporarily increase CPU allocation during instance startup in order to reduce startup latency.